Looking Back at 13 Years of Navigating By Faith

 My Faith Journey

-My priorities shifted from a spiritual focus to career and providing for my family.
+My priorities had shifted from a spiritual focus to career and providing for my family.
 The cares and concerns of the world overtook me as I pulled back from spiritual seeking and devotion to God.
-I moved with my family back to the area in which I grew up, and I found myself attracted to and tempted by my former thinking and way of life.
+I moved with my family back to the area where I grew up, and I found myself attracted to and tempted by former ways of thinking and way of life.

 In that moment of surrender, God had mercy on me.
 With no illusions of grandeur that characterized my early Christian walk, I sought God and embraced faithfulness.
 Around that time, I began to sense that God wanted me to write.
-It didn’t overwhelm me, but that sense was persistent, like the nudging of a gentle wind.
+He didn’t overwhelm me, with it but it was persistent, like the nudging of a gentle wind.

 My Writing